-Table 4-3 Example configuration of required IP addresses at installation time for a two-node cluster with two public NICs per node
+Table 3-5 Example configuration of required IP addresses at installation time for a two-node cluster with two public NICs per node

 Number of IP addresses Item

 4 Number of physical IP addresses.

 The four IP addresses include the original physical IP addresses.

-1 One IP address for the management console.